Jan I Brueghel and Peter Paul Rubens, Allegory of Sight (1618)

 Other involved Scholars:

-Focusing on artists’ collections provides an opportunity to look at collections in relation to artistic and scholarly practices.
+Focusing on artists’ collections provided an opportunity to look at collections in relation to artistic and scholarly practices.
 Unlike most collectors, artists have left us products that are revealing sources to investigate the actual use of material objects.
 Artists operated in networks of other collectors and producers.
-The functioning of their formal and informal network also provides important clues to artistic production.
-Who were the producers, the traders and the collectors?
+The functioning of their formal and informal network also provided important clues to artistic production.
+Who were the producers, the traders, and the collectors?
 How was relevant knowledge translated from one group of people to another and what kind of material objects were involved?
 How did the economic value of objects impact artistic practice?